fong31h/MG-Product-Performance-Analysis/README.md

 The data was cleaned to fix text inconsistencies as well as create several new columns to be used in calculation.

 <img src="/assets/entity_diagram.png" width="500">

+The data is found in four tables titled accounts, sales_pipeline, products, and sales_teams.

+Data cleaning was required to standardize names and clean up columns.
+The data was also checked for missing values and duplicates.
 # Executive Summary

 In order to pinpoint which MG products were performing poorly and which were performing well, we first needed to decide on key metrics for evaluation.